boyney123/awesome-eventbridge/README.md

 - [The Art of Microservices Communication with AWS EventBridge](https://www.youtube.com/watch?v=0gPZx9ex9gY).
 Sheen Brisals gives another amazing talk on EventBridge and various different patterns we can explore.
 A great watch with many learnings to take away from it.

+- [Serverlesspresso - A demo using EventBridge, Step Functions and more!](https://www.youtube.com/watch?v=71ln5qjiVbk).
+James Beswick talks us through how the Serverlesspresso application was created with a mixture of API Gateway, IOT Core and EventBridge that glues the whole thing together.

 ## Written resources

 - [EventBridge Storming](https://medium.com/serverless-transformation/eventbridge-storming-how-to-build-state-of-the-art-event-driven-serverless-architectures-e07270d4dee) and [Finding a Loosely Coupled Utopia with Event-Driven Serverless](https://medium.com/serverless-transformation/service-ports-finding-a-loosely-coupled-utopia-with-event-driven-serverless-6964aacd1487).
 Ben Ellerby gives us a fantastic piece about EventBridge and [EventStorming](https://www.eventstorming.com/).
 Talking about DDD, Bounded Context and much more.